-Full TitleA Phase 1 Dose Escalation and Cohort Expansion Study of the Safety, Tolerability, and Efficacy of Anti-LAG-3 Monoclonal Antibody (BMS-986016) Administered Alone and in Combination with Anti-PD-1 Monoclonal Antibody (Nivolumab, BMS-936558) in Advanced Solid Tumors Back to top
+Full TitleA Phase 1/2a Dose Escalation and Cohort Expansion Study of the Safety, Tolerability, and Efficacy of Anti-LAG-3 Monoclonal Antibody (BMS-986016) Administered Alone and in Combination with Anti-PD-1 Monoclonal Antibody (Nivolumab, BMS-936558) in Advanced Solid Tumors

-Nivolumab boosts the body’s immune system by targeting a protein on white blood cells called PD-1.
+Nivolumab is a form of immunotherapy.
+It boosts the body’s immune system by targeting a protein on white blood cells called PD-1.
 PD-1 normally maintains the balance of the immune system by shutting it down at the right time.
 Some cancers take advantage of this shut-down mechanism by activating PD-1, enabling them to escape attack by the body’s immune system.
 Nivolumab binds to and inactivates PD-1, enhancing the body’s ability to detect and destroy cancer cells.

 To be eligible for this study, patients must meet several criteria, including but not limited to the following:

 - Patients must have an advanced solid tumor (any type except primary brain and spinal cord cancers) that has spread despite therapy.

 - Patients must have recovered from any serious side effects of prior treatment before they enter the study.

 - Patients must be physically well enough that they are fully ambulatory, capable of all self care, and are capable of all but physically strenuous activities.
 As an example, patients must be well enough that they would be able to carry out office work or light housework.

 - This study is open to patients age 18 and older.

 For more information about this study and to inquire about eligibility, please contact Dr. Margaret Callahan at 646-888-3579.